aamodbk/RISCV_magnetic_intruder_detector/README.md

 ## Working
 1. Reed switches are attached to each door/window using magnets.
 When the door/window opens, the magnet moves away triggering the reed switch.
 Reed switches are connected to digital input pins.
 Each switch is monitored separately.
 2. Corresponding LEDs are connected to digital output pins - one LED per input switch.
 The RISC-V processor code continuously monitors the state of each input pin.
-3. When a pin reads 'HIGH' due to a switch closure on opening of a door, the code lights up the respective LED.
+3. When a pin reads 'LOW' due to a switch disconnection on opening of a door, the code lights up the respective LED.
 This helps identify visually which sensor/door has been triggered.
 4. A piezo buzzer is also sounded on detection for an audible alert.

 ## Block Diagram